Skip to main content

 Boston

 There are a few "HOLY SHIT" albums from my youth that still deliver the goods.
 Their debut is something to behold make no mistake, but in 1978 it was Boston's second album that was my first real introduction to the band.
 The title track was pure sonic magic and I couldn't get enough of it.
-I remember trying to dial in the rock stations on my stereo at night because sometimes the signal would be strong enough to reach the small town I grew up in.
+I remember trying to dial in the rock stations on my stereo at night because sometimes the signal would be strong enough to reach Vancouver from the small town I grew up in.
 Every so often I'd be rewarded and I'd hear the song.
 It probably only happened once, maybe twice but it was enough to be indelible.

 Heck me and my buddy Andrew who was a hell of a guitar player when we were in our teens (far better than me) decided we'd learn how to play "Don't Look Back" and as Andrew had figured out how to play the cool rhythm parts I'd have to learn the lead fiddly bits.
 To our credit we did a passable job without a bass player, singer or a drummer ... although we did end up having a friend who played drums and we killed it as a trio.
 Thankfully no audio evidence exists so in my mind we were ripping it up.